Youth Faith Formation

+The actual Confirmation date is decided by the diocese based on the bishop’s schedule.
+Some smaller parishes are asked to combine their Confirmation ceremony with larger parishes.
+We anticipate confirming our students in the spring (April/May) but we will not know until the diocese releases the schedule.
 Two years of formal faith formation are required before Confirmation along with a sacramental program.
-The formal preparation years are typically eight and ninth grade and Confirmation prep largely happens in the ninth grade year.
+The formal preparation years are typically eighth and ninth grade and Confirmation prep largely happens in the ninth-grade year.
 Through Confirmation youth are invited to take an adult role in the church.

 The preparation for Confirmation requires more individual responsibility on the part of the youth than does the preparation for Reconciliation or First Eucharist.
 Sometimes youth are not ready for this in eight and ninth grade and they are welcome to join the process later in high school as well.

 We believe that all sacraments will take place at Mother Teresa in the coming year.
 In the past families have been able to request to have their First Communions at St. Michael’s.
-We are now separate communities and we will not be honoring those requests in the 2017-18 school year.
+We are now separate communities and we will not be honoring those requests in the 2018-19 school year.
 If you would like to have your First Communion at St. Michael’s please register in their Faith Formation program.

 If you have additional questions about faith formation registration or would like to volunteer please email Jennifer Gurecki

 First Reconciliation and First Communion are typically celebrated in 2nd grade.
 The diocese requires two years of Faith Formation before the celebration of first sacraments.
 This can either be in a Catholic school or in a faith formation program.